yammer/yam-python/CONTRIBUTING.md

     python setup.py test -s tests.client_test
     python setup.py test -s tests.client_test.ClientGetTest

-Run the live integration tests with (as the name suggests these tests make calls to the live API, so don't use an access token for an account that you care about):
+There is also a live integration test suite.
+This shouldn't be run frequently during development, but is useful for checking that the assumptions made in the client still match the live API.
+Since it is run against the live API and posts real messages, it requires an access token and shouldn't be run against an account that you are actively using.
+Run the live integration tests with:

-    YAMMER_ACCESS_TOKEN=abc123xyz python setup.py test -s tests.live_integration_test
+    YAMMER_ACCESS_TOKEN=abc123xyz python setup.py test -s livetests

 ## Development process